NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 ## Basic Operation of the Server

 During development, it may be convenient to simply run the application from the command line.
-The application is currently split into multiple components running in parallel (preferrably each within their own Python virtual environment, to be safe):
+The application is currently split into multiple components running in parallel (preferably each within their own Python virtual environment, to be safe):

 - A web user interface (kgea/server/web_ui)
 - A back end web services API (kgea/server/web_services)